“We`d stick together for all time.”

 I`d spend as much time as possible at Dave`s.
 I`d walk round there after dinner and set out again at nine to be back for ten.
 We`d sit on bean bags and play each other records.
 Attempt to learn guitar, and jump around on the bed miming with tennis rackets to The Jam`s In The City.
 Townsend windmilling, throwing splits as we leapt from our stage.
 It was a sanctuary from my dad`s bullying and the war that forever raged when he was indoors.

-On Saturday evenings Matt and me would meet at Dave`s before going out.
+On Saturday evenings Martin and me would meet at Dave`s before going out.
 Into Croydon, or a party.
 Dave`s parents would let us have the run the front parlour.
 Drinking, laughing and singing.
 Getting louder and louder.
 Dave`s brother, John, would eventually threaten us to keep it down.
-But Matt was irrepressible and once the door slammed he would snigger.
+But Martin was irrepressible and once the door slammed he would snigger.
 Then I would snigger, and then Dave would worry and shush.
 John was an ex-skinhead and had signed up for the services.
 The leather boots butch, but oh what a bastard to get off.
 Dave`s mum was into jigsaws.
 She`d always have two or three unfinished puzzles carefully laid out on trays.
-Whenever Dave wasn`t looking me and Matt would hammer wrong pieces into wrong holes.
+Whenever Dave wasn`t looking me and Martin would hammer wrong pieces into wrong holes.

 Dave`s parents owned a caravan and twice a year they`d travel to France, leaving the kids alone with the house.
 During school holidays, with Dave`s siblings at work, we had the place almost to ourselves.
 Almost, since in the upstairs front bedroom was Dave`s elderly grandmother.
-Hunch-backed and near blind, the children that we were, Matt and me would hide if we heard her coming.
+Hunch-backed and near blind, the children that we were, Martin and me would hide if we heard her coming.
 If she entered a room before we had a chance to escape, we would freeze like statues in a game.
 Knowing that if we stood still for long enough she would assume her mind was playing tricks on her.
 Decide that there was no one there after all, turn and shuffle out.
 “Hallooooo” she would call ahead of her.
 Bat-like into cataract gloom.
 Waiting for a response.
 Receiving nothing more than an echo.
 Prompting more giggling.
 When we`d bring girls back, we`d pull the bed clothes over our heads.

 I`d met Dave at Stanley Technical High School For Boys.
 Where Metalwork and Woodwork Lessons accounted for a third of the syllabus.
 Where they prided themselves on providing their students with a trade.
 Dave sat at the desk in front of me during Double Maths.
 My neighbour, the wire-wool haired Holding, and I would feed Dave wrong answers and keep getting him to turn round.
 Generally landing him in trouble.
 Dave never seemed to get annoyed.
 He just looked like he didn’t really know what was going on.
 Dave was not academic.
 The bare minimum or less would do.
 His Physics project to build an atmospheric railway didn`t get any further than collecting Bic biros.
 He took the ink refills out with the idea of making these empty tubes the trains.
 He`d had an A`level Mock exam paper returned with a “Sorry Dave, I couldn`t find a mark on it.”